-Born in Ürümqi, China, pianist Qiaochuhan began her music studies as the drum major in her kindergarten marching band.
-Now living in Appleton, WI, she is pursuing Bachelor’s degrees in piano performance, global studies, and East Asian Studies, exploring intersections of music and cultural studies through a variety of musicking activities at Lawrence University.
+Born in Ürümqi, China, pianist Qiaochuhan Li began her music studies as the drum major in her kindergarten marching band.
+Now pursuing Bachelor’s degrees in piano performance, global studies, and East Asian Studies at Lawrence University, she is passionate about exploring intersections of music and cultural studies through a variety of musicking activities.

 In addition to performance, Qiaochuhan is completing an honors thesis on Giacomo Puccini’s opera Madama Butterfly.
-Her research examines the transformation of Madama Butterfly’s Oriental Fantasy in Mo Zhou’s recent production that reimagines the opera in post-World War II Nagasaki through the lens of Japanese war brides.
+Her research—titled “Recomposing Madama Butterfly: Opera as a Space of Self-Representation” and funded by the Lawrence University George '51 and Marjorie '44 Chandler Endowment for the Senior Experience—examines the transformation of Madama Butterfly’s Oriental Fantasy in Mo Zhou’s recent production that reimagines the opera in post-World War II Nagasaki through the lens of Japanese war brides.

 In her free time, Qiaochuhan is an amateur violist, an alpine skier, a runner, and a coffee enthusiast.